kaki-lang/kaki/docs/tutorial/control-flow.md

 }
 ```

-It can be combined with `else` to execute a different block of code when the
+`if` can be combined with `else` to execute a different block of code when the
 condition fails:

 ```kaki